 A neural network was fit to the data using the dummy variable approach described above.
 That is, a dummy variable was created for the presence or absence of a value on the health insurance variable.
 Figure 10 shows a comparison of the MARS and the neural network fitted values.
 The curves fit by the neural network did not vary much over the different values of the health insurance variable.
 Moreover, for health insurance missing and health insurance equal to 'Y' the neural network scores are above the MARS scores for provider bills greater than about \$1,000.
 In addition, the MARS model suspicion scores decline at high bill amounts, but they do not for the neural network model.
-Table 4 presents average suspicion scores by bill amount categories for each of the values on the health insurance information, and are highest for claimants with no health insurance.
-The table also indicates that the suspicion score at higher bill amounts, but the decline in the data seems to occur later than the MARS model indicates.
+Table 4 presents average suspicion scores by bill amount categories for each of the values on the health insurance variable.
+This table indicates that suspicion scores are higher for claimants with health insurance information, and are highest for claimants with no health insurance.
+The table also indicates that the suspicion score declines at higher bill amounts, but the decline in the data seems to occur later than the MARS model indicates.